coreyker/dnn-mgr/README.md

 .

-then

-the training list text file might look like this:
+then the training list text file should look like this:

 blues/file.wav
 jazz/file.wav